Introduction to Networks

 Clustering and Path Length: Small Worlds

-The strong presence of clustering in networks leads to a question: how long is a typical shortest path between nodes?
+The strong presence of clustering in networks leads to a question.

-The average shortest path length between nodes is one way to measure a network’s “diameter.”
+The average shortest path length between nodes is one way to measure a network’s diameter.

-Let’s consider a highly clustered graph:
+Let’s consider a highly clustered graph.

-If the number of nodes is large, the average path length is large.
+In this example, the path length grows linearly with \(n\) and if the number of nodes is large, the average path length is large.

 In 1967 the social psychologist Stanley Milgram set out to empirically answer this question.